milangroshev/niryo-one-digital-twin/README.md

  - 0.1.0beta1

 ## Requirements
- - Ubuntu 16.04 (newer versions of Ubuntu can be supported, but require some tweaks that are not addressed is this guide)
- - ROS kinetic (in the case of Ubuntu 16.04)
- - Niryo One ROS stack
+ - Ubuntu 16.04 (or newer version - 18.04, 20.04)
- - PTPD
+ - PTPD (if you want distributed deployment between multiple hosts)
  - Docker
+ - Docker compose

 ## Getting Started
+ ### Digital Twin service description
+ The Digital Twin service is composed of 6 different modules:
+ - ROS master: The ROS Master provides naming and registration services to the rest of the modules in the Digital Twin service (detailed info [here](http://wiki.ros.org/Master)).
+ - ROS Drivers: Porvides the basic sensor and actuator functionalities of the robot arm (detailed info [here](./digital-twin-service/niryo-one-drivers/README.md)).
+ - Robot Stack: The robot stack composed of Control, Motion Planning and Interface modules. (detailed info [here](./digital-twin-service/niryo-one-stack/README.md)).
+ - Digital Replica: Provides the virtual object that replicates the behavior of the Niryo One robot arm (detailed info [here](./digital-twin-service/digital-replica/README.md)).
+ - Web interface: GUI for remote operation (detailed info [here](./digital-twin-service/web-interface/README.md)).
+ - Replay feature: Replays last 30 seconds of the robot remote operation in a separate virtual object. (detailed info [here](./digital-twin-service/replay-feature/README.md)).
  ### Install Requirements
- - Install ROS kinetic "Desktop-Full" (tutorial [here](http://wiki.ros.org/kinetic/Installation/Ubuntu)).
- - Install Niryo One ROS stack (tutorial [here](https://github.com/NiryoRobotics/niryo_one_ros/blob/master/README.md#how-to-install-niryo-one-ros-packages-on-your-computer-x86---simulation-mode))
+ - Install fresh Ubuntu 16.04, 18.04 or 20.04 Desktop (in a VM or as native OS)
  - Install Docker Engine (tutorial [here](https://docs.docker.com/engine/install/ubuntu/))
+ - Install Docker Compose (tutorial [here](https://docs.docker.com/compose/install/))
- - Clone git submodules
+ - Clone this git repo

  ### Run Digital Twin app (with a simulated Nyrio One robot instance)
  - Launch the Niryo One ROS Stack for a single simulated instance